 1. Your ex and “your friend” are the ones who should feel stupid, NOT YOU!
 What they are doing is really uncool and unacceptable.
 YOU have done nothing to warrant their behavior.

 2. Their relationship is working because of the “scandalous and forbidden” element.
 That’s half the fun for them.
 When that wears off, and everyone in the community moves on to the next piece of gossip, and your ex and your friend really get to know each other, the appeal will fade.

 3. He or she could be doing this to you to act out his or her passive aggressive anger.
 How sick is that?
+Maybe you saying “I want a divorce” provoked this.
 Don’t even put yourself into that venom.
 Remove yourself from it and rise above.

 4. Grit your teeth, accept it, act classy and show grace to the outside world.
 I remember people in my neighborhood would tell me they saw them out and I would seriously cringe, and then go home and cry.
 The people weren’t trying to be cruel, by the way.
 Make sure not to react in front of others because it could get back to your ex and your friend.
 Plus, when the relationship ends, the only thing people will remember is how you reacted.

 5. DO NOT make a scene and get into a girl fight with the girl.
 It’s unproductive, psychotic and immature.You don’t’ have to be overly friendly to your ex and your friend.
 In fact, if you are a little icy that’s okay.
 Just don’t go postal.